urbit/operators.urbit.org/content/manual/running/hosting.md

 ![download passport
 screenshot](https://media.urbit.org/operators/manual/running/hosting/download-passport.png)

-Hit "Download Backup (Passport)" and it'll have you download a file called `riclen-tinlyr-passport.zip` (but with your own planet rather than `riclen-tinlyr`).
+Hit "Download Backup (Passport)" and it'll have you download a file named like `riclen-tinlyr-passport.zip`.

 Unzip the file with: